 3. Missing the value bet

 Missing a value bet is a common mistake in poker.
-When you’ve missed the value bet enough times during your session at the poker table, your profit margin will be affected.
-So, if you think you have a good read on your opponent’s hand, you should take the risk because it could get expensive if you fail to do so.
+When you’ve missed the value bet enough times during your session at the felt, your profit margin will be affected.
+So, if you think you have a good read on your opponent’s hand, you should take the risk because it could become expensive if you fail to do so.

 4. Calling with the weaker ace

-One of the most important Texas Hold’em tips to keep in mind is to never call down more experienced players with a weak Ace.
-If your opponents are placing strong bets, you should strongly consider folding your weak Ace hand by the turn.
+One of the most important Texas Hold’em tips and tricks to keep in mind is to never call down more experienced players with a weak ace.
+If your opponents are placing strong bets, you should strongly consider folding your weak ace hand by the turn.

-Bluffing is a great strategy to have but you should avoid overusing it.
-The more you bluff, the more your opponents will expect you to do it, and it will lose its intended effect.
+Having said that, bluffing is a great strategy, but it shouldn’t be the only trick up your sleeve.
+Avoid overusing it because the more you bluff, the more your opponents will expect you to do it – and it’ll lose its intended effect.

-7. Sticking to your plan and failing to adjust to other players
+7. Sticking to your plan and failing to adjust to other players’ behavior

-You should learn how to adapt to various poker situations.
-It won’t help to do everything in your power to stick to your gameplan.
-The dynamics will change throughout the game and you never know what your opponents will be like.
-If you’re comfortable with deviating from your gameplan, the way you approach the game will be more relaxed and open to all the possibilities that could occur, and you’ll also be ready to take on any challenge presented.
+For this reason, being a perfectionist with your game plan won’t work.
+The reality is that the dynamics will change throughout the proceedings and you’ll never know for sure what your opponents will do.
+If you’re comfortable with deviating from your game plan, the way you approach the action will be more relaxed and open to all possibilities.
+This means you’ll also be ready to take on any challenge presented.